How to Create a Killer Social Media Content Strategy for 2020

 Also, remember that your following on one platform may be completely different from your following on another platform.
 This is great, because it widens and diversifies your reach, but it also means you need to strategize differently for each platform.

-Be sure to look out for new and emerging social media platforms as well.
-TikTok is one such platform – and is expected to dominate in 2020.
+Be sure to look out for new and emerging platforms to incorporate into your social content strategy.
+TikTok is one such platform – and it is expected to dominate in 2020.
 Find out everything you need to know about TikTok for business here.

 Determine your content style